Search engines use Quality Scores to pair users with the best info online — and it can also save you money as an advertiser.

 - Tips for improving your score

-Of course, there’s no quick trick to making this happen — even with paid search, there’s no guarantee you’ll make it to the top.
+Of course, there’s no quick trick to making this happen — even with paid search (or PPC), there’s no guarantee you’ll make it to the top.

-The search engine defines Quality Score as “an estimate of the quality of your ads, keywords, and landing pages.”
+The search engine itself defines Quality Score as “an estimate of the quality of your ads, keywords, and landing pages.”
 The benefit?
 Higher quality ads can snag lower prices and better ad positions.

-Each day, web users conduct more than 2.2 million searches on Google alone.
-With nearly 1.74 billion websites in the world vying for viewers’ attention, paid ad campaigns help set companies apart from the competition.
+Each day, people conduct more than 5.2 billion searches on Google alone.
+And with nearly 2 billion websites in the world vying for viewers’ attention, PPC ad campaigns help set companies apart from the competition.

-What is Quality Score?
+What is a Quality Score?

-As we mentioned, Google uses this score to rate the quality and relevance of keywords for pay-per-click (PPC) ads.
+Google uses Quality Score to rate the quality and relevance of keywords for PPC ads.
 The rating is meant to give advertisers a general idea of how significant their keywords are across all avenues they’re applied in.